multimattia/fooparameterization/README.md

    mvn test
    ```

+Current test cases:

+1. When function `Sphere.calculateVolume()` is given the radius 5.0, test that the value returned is the expected volume 523.59877559829886
+1. When function `Sphere.calculateVolume()` is given the radius -5.0, test that an `IllegalArgumentException` has been thrown.
+1. When function `Sphere.calculateVolume()` is given the radius 1e100, test that an `IllegalArgumentException` has been thrown.

 ## CI Pipeline with GitHub Actions
 The project includes a CI pipeline set up using GitHub Actions.
 The workflow configuration files are located at `.github/workflows/`.
 The pipeline is triggered on every push to the repository and performs the following steps: